Children 'get married' at Leeds primary school's mock wedding ceremony

 Mrs Christie, who only recently came to Leeds from Lancashire, said: "Next I want to do a christening, so we will do the same thing.

-"I think people are getting used to all the wacky things I like to do."
+"I think people are getting used to all the interesting things I like to do."

 She added: "It deepens their understanding and their learning.
 We don't just to them because we want to get dressed up and have a buffet, we do it because it makes the experiences significant and real for the children."